 Former welterweight world champion Keith Thurman has described the power punches he faced from former opponent Manny Pacquiao in 2019.

-The pair met in a hot summer at the MGM Grand in Las Vegas, with Pacquiao dropped Thurman in the first round.
+The pair met in a hot summer clash at the MGM Grand in Las Vegas, with Pacquiao dropping Thurman in the first round.

 Pacquiao then went on to see out a decisive twelve-round points win.
 After which, Thurman was the subject of several rants by former Mike Tyson trainer Teddy Atlas.

-The outspoken coach and podcast presenter hinted at something untoward going on with Pacquiao and reopened old unproven wounds aimed at the Filipino Senator.
+The outspoken coach and podcast presenter hinted at something untoward with Pacquiao and reopened old unproven wounds aimed at the Filipino Senator.